twbs/bootstrap/docs/4.0/components/carousel.md

 ### Change transition duration

 The transition duration of `.carousel-item` can be changed with the `$carousel-transition` Sass variable before compiling or custom styles if you're using the compiled CSS.
 If multiple transitions are applied, make sure the transform transition is defined first (eg. `transition: transform 2s ease, opacity .5s ease-out`).
-The transition duration must be the same for each carousel item.